Complexity order of multiple resource algorithms: SDE complexity order

 at time $t_{k}$, where $k=1,...,N_{t}$.
 The variance of the overall mean at time $t_{k}$ is

 while the standard error $\sigma\left(t_{k}\right)$ at time $t_{k}$ and root-mean-square (RMS) error $\epsilon_{s}$ over all times are given respectively by

+Here $\bar{x}_{max}$ is the maximum value of $\bar{x}(t_{k})$ over all time points, and is used to give a dimensionless relative error.
 We evaluated $log_{e}\,\epsilon_{s}$ as a function of $log_{e}\,N_{s}$, where $\epsilon_{s}$ is the sampling error.
 Using least squares fitting \citep{acton1966analysis,bevington2003data}, we estimate the sampling error scaling from the gradients of these plots, while the y-intercepts were also recorded for the complexity order estimations.
 The standard errors of these quantities are also computed \citep{acton1966analysis,bevington2003data} (refer to the Appendix for the exact mathematical expressions).
 These results are tabulated in Table \ref{tab:sampling_error_scaling_results}.
 The slight reduction in order of $0.02\pm0.01$ compared to the expected value of $0.5$ is due to residual effects of non-zero time-step errors.
 In all cases, there was an excellent fit.